 We are all different.

-In that truth is the ultimate factor to unite us.
+In that simple, but profound truth is the ultimate factor which should unite all of us.

-So how about next time when that self doubt starts to creep in and you begin to worry your differences will isolate you from a particular group, instead take a leap of faith and cross that invisible line that you/we/society created to separate us and see if we can find similarities or even differences that could unite us?
+So how about next time when self doubt starts to creep in and you begin to worry your differences will isolate you from a particular group, instead how about you take a leap of faith and cross that invisible line that you/we/society created to separate us and see if we can find similarities or even differences that could unite us?

 You aren’t really all that different.
 You are you.
 And you are worthy of love, but so am I, and so is she.

-So I say, go forth and love, and see what a difference that can make.
+So may I kindly suggest, to instead go forth and love, and see what a difference that can make.

 If you liked this post, you may want to check this one out.